 Findings Observations Issue The distinction that applicants were formerly asked to make ■ [32] Delete the Requests to between basic and applied research attracted adverse comment in references to distinguish the Phase I Review.
-It was removed from the application forms and between guidance for GRF awards in 2018/19, though the guidance for different kinds panel members still states that the RGC aims to ensure a proper of research balance between basic and applied projects.
-Only 31% of remain academics and 29% of panel members (but 62% of external significance). problematic. reviewers) believe that the distinction is helpful.
+It was removed from the application forms and distinctions between between guidance for GRF awards in 2018/19, though the guidance for different kinds basic and applied panel members still states that the RGC aims to ensure a proper research (and to local of research balance between basic and applied projects.
+Only 31% of and international remain academics and 29% of panel members (but 62% of external significance). problematic. reviewers) believe that the distinction is helpful.